function61/varasto/docs/security/encryption/index.md

 | ☑️ | ☑️ | ☑️ | plaintext | `CRC32(ciphertext)` |

-Since we want to tick all the boxes (encryption, deduplication and scrubbing without encryption keys), we're left with having to have a separate (for scrubber's use) hash based on the ciphertext.
+Since we want to tick all the boxes (encryption, deduplication and scrubbing without encryption keys), we're left with having to have a separate hash, for scrubber's use, based on the ciphertext.

 Why `CRC32`?
 Because it's much cheaper than `SHA256` (would've been more consistent though)